 The event also captured the imagination of the private sector, with more than 30 sponsors contributing over £1.6 million to be involved and associated with the event.
 There were eight Platinum Sponsors including Coca-Cola HBC, Deloitte, Danske Bank, Fujitsu, Food NI, Diageo, Translink and Kukri Sports.
 For details of all the 2013 sponsors, visit the sponsors page.

 When people think of Vancouver they think instantly of its world famous quality of life.
 The city is always winning awards for liveability.
 One thing it certainly won’t be winning any awards for however is affordability.
 Following the Canadian 2010 Olympics prices have gone through the roof.
-According to Richard Morrison, Vancouver Realtor, “the average sale price of a detached house in the city in 2016 was $1,830,000, an increase of more than 40% on the previous year.
+According to Richard Morrison, Vancouver Realtor, “the average sale price of a detached house in the city in 2016 was $1,830,000, an increase of more than 40% on the previous year.”
 But is it just the Olympics that is to blame for vancouver bc real estate skyrocketing prices?
 Or are there other factors playing an equally important role?

 The obvious answer to that question would seem to be: No.

 The Olympics were not a decisive turning point in the real estate market of Vancouver, and did not send prices through the roof.
 They certainly had a palpable ripple effect in the renting prices of condominiums and other properties while they were being held and for the months before and after, but we need to look at long term home sale prices, not short term rental.

 The statistics show that in 2008 and 2010 the percentages of Vancouver homes for sale sold in the city for more than $1,000,000 read 39% and 40% respectively.
 Then in 2012 the number of houses sold for more than a cool million dollars jumped, to 55%.
 If more than half of the city is being valued at over a million dollars, that is not an affordable city.